saikaNya/mcp-server-for-java/packages/extension/README.md

 AI Code Agents based on VSCode (such as Cursor, Github Copilot, Windsurf) can access a Java project's own source code, but **cannot retrieve class definitions and source code from project dependencies**.

 This extension turns VSCode/Cursor into an MCP server, enabling AI Agents to:
-- **Search Java Types**: Find classes, interfaces, and enums across your project, external dependencies, and JDK
+- **Search Java Types**: Search for classes by name or partial name across your project, external dependencies, and JDK — corresponding MCP tool `searchJavaTypes`
-- **Get Source Code**: Retrieve source code of any accessible class by fully qualified name (including dependency libraries and JDK)
+- **Get Source Code**: Retrieve source code of any accessible class by fully qualified name (including dependency libraries and JDK) — corresponding MCP tool `getSourceCodeByFQN`

 ![Get Type Definition](https://raw.githubusercontent.com/saikaNya/mcp-server-for-java/refs/heads/main/images/getTypeDefinition_eng.gif)

 ## Multi-Workspace Support
 - Before v0.0.3: Switch MCP server between multiple VSCode/Cursor workspaces by clicking the status bar
 - From v0.0.3: Supports connecting to multiple workspaces simultaneously.
 Unless specified by the user, AI Agent will automatically select the workspace corresponding to the currently active window

-## Built-in Tools

-- **searchJavaTypes**: Search for Java types (classes, interfaces, and enums) by name
-- **getSourceCodeByFQN**: Retrieve the source code definition of a Java type by its fully qualified name

 ## Installation & Setup